jguadagno/jguadagno.github.io/_posts/2020-06-26-connecting-to-an-api-protected-by-microsoft-identity-platform.md

 public async Task<IActionResult> Index()
 ```

-You don’t have to hard code the permission here.
+You don't have to hard code the permission here.
 There is a parameter that allows you to read the scope from the application configuration.
 In this case, you will add the same `AuthorizeForScopes` attribute and use the `ScopeKeySection`.

 ```cs
 // GET